paulbelches/XmppClient/README.md

 ## Usage

 After running the programan, a menu with the current avalible options is display.
 Press the number of the option you wish to execute, and then enter.
+In case some input is required, the program will ask for it.

 ## License